MenoData/Time4J/README.md

 There are no fixed predictions when some features will introduced in which release.
 However, you can follow the milestone page to get a rough estimation - see https://github.com/MenoData/Time4J/issues/milestones.

-While the main focus of the next pre-releases until v1.0 are standard business use cases, reliablity and stability, you can expect after v1.0 more exciting features like other calendar systems, support for historical dates and astronomically related calendar issues.
+While the main focus of the next releases after v1.0 are standard business use cases, you can expect later more exciting features like other calendar systems, support for historical dates and astronomically related calendar issues.
 Time4J will be a long-term running project.

-Be aware of the fact that Time4J is currently in alpha state so backward incompatible changes are still possible.
-Nevertheless I will try my best to limit such compatibility breaks as much as reasonable for the next pre-releases (v0.3-alpha will hopefully be the last one which has such bigger breaks - especially on CLDR/formatting area).
-Please note that some modules might already be available as production-ready (without alpha state), for example the core module.
-Such modules are available in extra GitHub-projects - see also https://github.com/MenoData/time4j-core/releases.

 Downloads and Requirements:
 ---------------------------